-Driving the back road to Hana or ‘the other road to Hana’ is the perfect way to get off-the-beaten path when exploring Maui.
-This is a way to beat the crowds and still be able to drive the road to Hana backwards on the way home – opposed to driving the classic road to Hana route from Paia to Hana town .
+Driving the backside road to Hana or ‘the other road to Hana’ is the perfect way to get off-the-beaten path when exploring Maui.
+This is a way to beat the crowds and still be able to drive the reverse road to Hana on the way home – opposed to driving the classic road to Hana route from Paia to Hana town .

 Important Note* The first one and a half hour stretch of the back road to Hana is usually forbidden by rental car companies and is stated in the rental car agreements.
-This means you are taking all the risk when driving the back way to Hana.
+This means you are taking all the risk when driving the reverse road to Hana.

 TRAVEL TIP: If you would prefer to follow along to an audio tour I recommend the Shaka Guide!
 The Shaka guide tours are great for independent explorers who want the freedom to explore on their own terms, but like to learn about the spots they’re visiting.

 The tours use GPS to offer turn-by-turn directions and audio narration with stories and music.
 This will leave you with a deeper understanding and connection to Hawaii.

 Expect scenic views, volcanic structures and the sweet taste of freedom.
 The backside of Hana has some one lane graded dirt roads and rusty guardrails so the drive requires extra caution.

 The back road to Hana conditions are as followed.
 Some parts of the road are unpaved and it can get narrow.
 Other parts get windy and are on a side of a cliff.
 And some of those narrow and windy parts of the road are without a guard rail.